langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

-# Setting up Custom Authentication
+# Setting up Custom Authentication (Part 1/3)

-In this tutorial, we will build a chatbot that only lets specific users access it.
-We'll start with the LangGraph template and add token-based security step by step.
-By the end, you'll have a working chatbot that checks for valid tokens before allowing access.

 !!! note "This is part 1 of our authentication series:"

     1. Basic Authentication (you are here) - Control who can access your bot
     2. [Resource Authorization](resource_auth.md) - Let users have private conversations
     3. [Production Auth](add_auth_server.md) - Add real user accounts and validate using OAuth2

+In this tutorial, we will build a chatbot that only lets specific users access it.
+We'll start with the LangGraph template and add token-based security step by step.
+By the end, you'll have a working chatbot that checks for valid tokens before allowing access.

 ## Setting up our project